Sponsored Links & Their Impact On SEO

 Understanding Sponsored Links in Practice

-These links stand out from organic links in the SERPs.
+These links stand out from organic search engine results page (SERP) links.
 These links are often prominently displayed and labeled as “sponsored” to indicate that they are paid for.

-Understanding the qualities and purpose of sponsored links is important for maximizing their effectiveness in SEO efforts.
+Understanding the qualities and purpose of sponsored links is essential for maximizing their effectiveness in SEO efforts.

 a.
 Strategic Placement to Increase Traffic